Edgecliff, New South Wales: Demographics

-At the 2021 census, the population of Edgecliff was 2,499.

 Commercial area

 Commercial developments are located on New South Head Road.
 The Edgecliff Centre is a commercial building with retail space close to the transport services and office space above.
 Edgecliff Eastpoint is a shopping centre above Edgecliff railway station and below the bus interchange.

 Transport

-Edgecliff railway station is an underground railway station on the Eastern Suburbs Line of the Sydney Trains network.
-Trains are quite frequent, especially during peak hour.
+Edgecliff railway station is an underground railway station on the Eastern Suburbs Line of the Sydney Trains network serving Edgecliff.
+During peak times the station sees trains every 3 to 5 minutes, during off peak times trains arrive around every 8–10 minutes.
 A bus interchange is located above the railway station.

 Schools

 Ascham School and one of Sydney Grammar's preparatory schools are on the Edgecliff borders.
 The Weigall Sports Field and White City, which both belong to Sydney Grammar School, are also located nearby.

 Sport and recreation

 Since 1908, Edgecliff has been represented in one of Australia's most popular sporting competitions, the National Rugby League, by the Sydney Roosters, officially known as the Eastern Suburbs District Rugby League Football Club.